ivanestro/Spring-Assignment-2/README.md

 - SIMPLE DATA TYPES

-1. Simple Data Types | Store a name and assign a variable a value containing the characters of your first name. - [x] Done
+1. ✓ Simple Data Types | Store a name and assign a variable a value containing the characters of your first name.

-2. Print he value and the data type of the variable declared above.
+2. ✓ Print he value and the data type of the variable declared above.

-3. Declare a variable that stores whether or not a person currently has a valid manitoba driver's license and assign the variable and value indicating your current Manitoba Driver's License status.
+3. ✓ Declare a variable that stores whether or not a person currently has a valid manitoba driver's license and assign the variable and value indicating your current Manitoba Driver's License status.

 4. Print the value and the datatype of the variable declared above.